Google Featured Snippets, a complete SEO guide

 Featured snippets and YMYL content

-Regarding the latter aspect-subjects related to science and health-Google has since early on set out guidelines to regulate the unambiguous requirements that a text must meet in order to appear in the featured snippets, which, for example, must not be sexually explicit, violent, dangerous, inciting hatred, harmful or provide a version that contradicts consent on topics of public interest, under penalty of removal from SERPs or user reporting.
+Another aspect to be explored concerns the type of content that “triggers” featured snippets, because not all topics have the same “weight” in terms of attention, and in particular for topics related to science and health Google has from the outset set out guidelines to regulate the unambiguous requirements that a text must meet in order to appear in featured snippets.
+To put it more simply, the text must not be sexually explicit, violent, dangerous, inciting hatred, harmful, or provide a version that contradicts the consensus on topics of public interest, on pain of removal from the SERPs or user reports.

 The first step in this study focused on controversial topics and served to understand whether Google generates featured snippets for highly controversial topics, in comparison to Bing‘s feature that handles such topics with “multi-perspective answers,” answers from multiple perspectives.
 Microsoft’s search engine tries to show various viewpoints for topics that do not have a single correct answer in various fields.